Braddiiee/FanScape-Game-Tracker/table.md

 3. ✅ Well-organized component structure
 4. ✅ TypeScript interfaces and type safety
 5. ✅ Modern build tooling (Vite, Tailwind)
+6. ✅ Production-ready dependencies (gunicorn, testing tools)
+7. ✅ Development utilities (black, flake8, pytest)

 **Next Critical Steps**:
 1. **Complete the backend API** (routes.py, models.py)
 2. **Connect React to Flask backend** via API calls
 3. **Implement user authentication** between frontend and backend
 4. **Remove legacy code** and consolidate architecture
+5. **Set up comprehensive testing** and CI/CD pipeline

 The project shows excellent potential as a full-stack sports tracking application.
 With focused development on the backend API and frontend-backend integration, you can have a production-ready application in 1-2 months.
-The frontend architecture is already production-ready!
+The frontend architecture and dependency management are already production-ready!